-A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, doctor, and legal prosecutor.
+A true story about Frank Abagnale Jr. who, before his 19th birthday, successfully conned millions of dollars worth of checks as a Pan Am pilot, doctor, and legal prosecutor.
 An FBI agent makes it his mission to put him behind bars.
 But Frank not only eludes capture, he revels in the pursuit.Written by

 137 of 158 people found this review helpful.

 Was this review helpful to you?